Brake or tail light is not working: repair options and cost

 If a third brake light or other lights are installed on a trunk lid or a liftgate, another common problem is a broken wire inside the harness that connects to the trunk lid or liftgate.

-In older high-mileage vehicles, repeated opening and closing of the trunk lid or liftgate can cause the wires inside the harness to break or short between each other.
+In older high-mileage vehicles, repeated opening and closing of the trunk lid or liftgate can cause the wires inside the harness to break or short-circuit between each other.
 For example, this issue is common in older German cars.
 Often, shorted wires in the harness can cause the brake light fuse to blow.

 If the third brake light is not working, check the bulb(s) and look for signs of corrosion.
 If the bulbs are not burned, the problem must be diagnosed.